RS-PYTHON/rs-infra-core/docs/installation.md

 ### HashiCorp Vault (optional)

-This project can integrate credentials from a custom `HashiCorp Vault` instance, see the specific documentation [here](./how-to/Credentials.md).
+This project can integrate credentials from a custom `HashiCorp Vault` instance, see the specific documentation: [how to/Credentials](./how-to/Credentials.md)

 ## Quickstart

-### 1. Get the rs-infrastructure repository
+### X. Get the rs-infrastructure repository

 ```shellsession
 git clone https://github.com/RS-PYTHON/rs-infrastructure.git
 ```

-### 2. Install requirements
+### X. Install requirements

 ```shellsession
 cd rs-infrastructure